ProdioDesignWorks/contract_manager_module_prodio/README.md

 | `meta` | json | [SAMPLE_META_INFO](/jsons/delete_contract.json) | Json having business details. | YES |

 `11.
-LIST ALL CONTRACTS:`
+LIST ALL CONTRACTS FOR BUSINESS:`

- 	This will return listing of all contracts created so far with respect to a business.
+ 	This will return listing of all contracts of the business created so far with respect to a business.

 ### Payload